On Liberty: Reception

 On Liberty was enormously popular in the years following its publication.
 Thomas Hardy recalled later in life that undergraduates in the 1860s knew the book almost by heart.
-Criticisms of the book in the 19th century came chiefly from thinkers who felt that Mill's concept of liberty left the door open for barbarism, such as Thomas Carlyle, James Fitzjames Stephen and Matthew Arnold.
+Criticisms of the book in the 19th century came chiefly from thinkers who felt that the Mill's concept of liberty left the door open for barbarism, such as Thomas Carlyle, James Fitzjames Stephen and Matthew Arnold.

 In more recent times, although On Liberty garnered adverse criticism, it has been largely received as an important classic of political thought for its ideas and accessibly lucid style.
 Denise Evans and Mary L. Onorato summarise the modern reception of On Liberty, stating: "[c]ritics regard his essay On Liberty as a seminal work in the development of British liberalism.
-Enhanced by his powerful, lucid, and accessible prose style, Mill's writings on government, economics, and logic suggest a model for society that remains compelling and relevant."
+Enhanced by his powerful, lucid, and accessible prose style, Mill's [sic] writings on government, economics, and logic suggest a model for society that remains compelling and relevant."
 As one sign of the book's importance, a copy of On Liberty is the symbol of office for the president of the Liberal Democrat Party in England.

 The historian Peter Marshall described On Liberty as "one of the great classics of libertarian thought", due to its exaltation of individual freedoms.

 Contradiction to utilitarianism

-Mill makes it clear throughout On Liberty that he "regard[s] utility as the ultimate appeal on all ethical questions", a standard he inherited from his father, a follower of Jeremy Bentham.
-Though J. S. Mill claims that all of his principles on liberty appeal to the ultimate authority of utilitarianism, according to Nigel Warburton, much of the essay can seem divorced from his supposed final court of appeals.
-Mill seems to idealize liberty and rights at the cost of utility.
-For instance, Mill writes:
+The Mills makes it clear throughout On Liberty that they "regard utility as the ultimate appeal on all ethical questions", a standard they inherited from Mill's father, a follower of Jeremy Bentham.
+Though the Mills claimed that all of their principles on liberty appeal to the ultimate authority of utilitarianism, according to Nigel Warburton, much of the essay can seem divorced from their supposed final court of appeals.
+The Mills seem to idealize liberty and rights at the cost of utility.
+For instance, the Mills writes:

 If all mankind minus one, were of one opinion, and only one person were of contrary opinion, mankind would be no more justified in silencing that one person, than he, if he had the power, would be justified in silencing mankind.

 This claim seems to go against the principle of utilitarianism, that it is permissible that one should be harmed so that the majority could benefit.

-Warburton argues that Mill is too optimistic about the outcome of free speech.
+Warburton argues that the Mills are too optimistic about the outcome of free speech.
 Warburton suggests that there are situations in which it would cause more happiness to suppress truth than to permit it.
 For example, if a scientist discovered a comet about to kill the planet in a matter of weeks, it may cause more happiness to suppress the truth than to allow society to discover the impending danger.

-While David Brink concedes that Mill's apparently categorical appeal to rights seems to contradict utilitarianism, he points out that Mill does not believe rights are truly categorical because Mill opposes unrestrained liberty (e.g. offensive public exposure).
+While David Brink concedes that the Mills' apparently categorical appeal to rights seems to contradict utilitarianism, he points out that they does not believe rights are truly categorical because they oppose unrestrained liberty (e.g. offensive public exposure).

-Furthermore, David Brink tries to reconcile Mill's system of rights with utilitarianism in three ways:
+Furthermore, David Brink tries to reconcile the Mills' system of rights with utilitarianism in three ways: